 Foundation grants for nonprofits

-A foundation grant comes from a private or public organization supporting the greater community.
+A foundation grant comes from a private or public organization supporting community development.
 A public foundation often collects donations to support grantmaking efforts, while a private foundation does not.

-Both offer a great funding source to select nonprofits that align with the foundation’s vision.
-Every foundation is slightly different regarding the grant application process and the type of projects it may want to support.
+Both offer great funding sources to select nonprofits that align with the foundation's vision.
+Every foundation is slightly different, and grant amounts vary depending on the grant application process and the type of projects it may want to support.

 Corporate grants for nonprofits